c1im4cu5/Demex-Trading-Bot/README.md

 - Download github repository
+- IMPORTANT NOTE:
+- THIS IS AN IMPLEMENTATION OF Demex-Bot for special users.
+If you have not contacted c1im4cu5 in advance, please download the original version.
+This is for TESTING!!!
-ONLY DOWNLOAD FROM TRUSTED SITE - https://github.com/Mai-Te-Pora
+ONLY DOWNLOAD FROM TRUSTED SITE - https://github.com/c1im4cu5/Demex-Trading-Bot
 ```
 git clone https://github.com/Mai-Te-Pora/Demex-Trading-Bot
 ```